Every so often you come across a track in an area that gets plenty of attention but said track gets none of it.

-Located opposite the Tongariro National Park, the near-on 8km Mount Urchin Track is the beginning of a much larger track that continues on into some rugged country known as the Kaimanawa Ranges.
+Located opposite the Tongariro National Park, and part of the plethora of greater Lake Taupo hikes, the near-on 8km Mount Urchin Track is the beginning of a much larger track that continues on into some rugged country known as the Kaimanawa Ranges.

 If I could use one word to describe this track it would be challenging.